Manifest2Heal

 Sources: Chadeayne et al., 2020, Sherwood et al., 2024, CEN, ACS Lab

-How Krishna Won Highest Norpsilocin
+How Krishna Won Norpsilocin

 Researchers believe baeocystin may gradually convert into norpsilocin over time.
-Comparing Krishna’s 2024 (top) and 2025 (bottom) test results shows a clear trend: over a year in my closet, baeocystin dropped from 0.321 mg/g to 0.033 mg/g, while norpsilocin climbed from 0.009 mg/g to 0.100 mg/g.
-While this could be mere correlation, it’s an intriguing transformation nonetheless.
+Comparing Krishna’s 2024 (top) and 2025 (bottom) test results shows a clear trend: over a year in my closet, baeocystin dropped from 0.321 mg/g to 0.033 mg/g, as norpsilocin climbed from 0.009 mg/g to 0.100 mg/g.
+Though this could be mere correlation, it’s an intriguing transformation nonetheless.
 Whatever the cause, one thing’s certain: with time, norpsilocin levels rise.

 Mix that year-long climb with a dash of luck, and somehow, out of 175 entries, my Krishna took the win.
 Totally unexpected, but incredibly thrilling.
 A fitting reminder that in mushroom cultivation – just like “Nerds” was for Kyle – you should never underestimate the magic of an aged sample.